MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-introduction.md

 * Retain customers who had a bad experience by tracking their journey through apps, websites etc.
 * Help logistics companies find lost shipments proactively by starting an investigation workflow when package status isn’t updated for a certain length of time.
 * Alert account teams when customers fall into arrears, with customized time or value limits per customer.
-* Track data pipeline quality, either re-running jobs or alerting when pipelines fail or anomalies are detected.
+* Track data pipeline quality, either rerunning jobs or alerting when pipelines fail or anomalies are detected.

 ## Core Concepts